syncfusion-content/blazor-docs/blazor/datagrid/entity-frame-work.md

 # Entity Framework in Blazor DataGrid Component

-This section uses and follows the code explained in the [Entity Framework data binding](./data-binding/#entity-framework) section hence we recommend you to refer Entity framework data binding section before continuing  this section.
+This section uses and follows the code explained in the [Entity Framework data binding](./data-binding/#entity-framework) section hence we recommend you to refer Entity Framework data binding section before continuing  this section.

 ## Handle CRUD in data access layer class